The Southern Company (NYSE:SO) Shares Acquired by Juncture Wealth Strategies LLC

 Southern Stock Up 0.1 %

-Southern (NYSE:SO – Get Rating) last announced its quarterly earnings results on Thursday, July 28th.
-The utilities provider reported $1.07 earnings per share for the quarter, topping analysts’ consensus estimates of $0.84 by $0.23.
+Southern (NYSE:SO – Get Rating) last posted its quarterly earnings data on Thursday, July 28th.
+The utilities provider reported $1.07 earnings per share for the quarter, topping the consensus estimate of $0.84 by $0.23.
 Southern had a return on equity of 12.09% and a net margin of 12.13%.
-The company had revenue of $7.21 billion during the quarter, compared to analysts’ expectations of $5.31 billion.
-During the same quarter in the previous year, the firm earned $0.84 earnings per share.
-The business’s quarterly revenue was up 38.6% compared to the same quarter last year.
+The business had revenue of $7.21 billion during the quarter, compared to analysts’ expectations of $5.31 billion.
+During the same quarter in the previous year, the firm earned $0.84 EPS.
+The firm’s revenue was up 38.6% compared to the same quarter last year.
 On average, equities analysts expect that The Southern Company will post 3.63 EPS for the current year.

 Southern Announces Dividend